lokimeyburg/lokimeyburg.github.io/_posts/2016-12-15-use-notebook-simple-method-correctly.md

 date:   2016-12-15 10:18:00
 ---

-When I grew up in a military boarding school in South Africa you would never find a student without his pen and small notebook.
-That's because it was a punishable offence if a private officer did not have his pen or notebook with them - even while they were wearing civvies.
-The senior officers would use this fact to catch unlucky private officers in some very creative ways (like when I came back after a date with a girl from another school and obviously didn't take my notebook with me).
+When I grew up in a military boarding school in South Africa, you would never find a student without his pen and small notebook.
+That's because it was a punishable offence for a junior officer to not have his pen or notebook with them - even while they were wearing civvies.

-This also meant that we were taught a very simple method on how to use a notebook correctly.
+This also meant we were taught a very simple method on how to use a notebook correctly.
 I'm surprised to see people have either neither heard of this method, or have the [most complex notebooks](http://becomeawritertoday.com/gtd-moleskine-notebook/) I've ever seen.
 If it involves sticky notes, then it's already too complex.
 (You can thank my wife for making me write this article because at first I thought this was mostly common knowledge).
 Here it is:

 <!--more-->